 Is the University of the Oregon Right for Me?

 If you want to go to school out of state, and be in an area that offers a great diverse landscape, and a rich student life, you might be right at home at University of Oregon.
+There are a large number of California students on campus!
 You can explore the campus by scheduling a tour online, or by taking part in the unique campus running tour.
-If you’re interested in a certain academic department, several departments offer their own tours to prospective Oregon students.
-My University of Oregon photo album can be viewed here.
+If you’re interested in a certain academic department, several departments offer their own tours to prospective students.
+You can see all of Magellan counselors’ University of Oregon photos from multiple visits here.